fakedrtom/SVAFotate/README.md

 If preferred, individual population designations can be selected instead to add annotations pertaining to that population only.
-If used alongside `mf` or `best`, male and female or "best" annotations will also be added.
+If used alongside `mf` or `best`, male and female or "best" annotations will also be added for the designated populations.

 ***full***